 I blame Field of Dreams.
 “If you build it, they will come.”

 That sort of crap is responsible for creating a horrible epidemic among indie filmmakers.

 The epidemic is this: Most filmmakers never take time to learn how to make money in filmmaking!

 How To Make Money In Filmmaking

 You may have thought about making money in filmmaking.
-You may have hoped (or you may be “hoping”) that all you gotta do is simply make your movie and the world will discover your talents.
-Because, let’s face it, you’re brilliant.
+You may have hoped (or you may be “hoping”) that all you gotta do is make a movie and the world will discover your talents.

-Case in point, I’ve heard the following line dozens of times:
+Case in point, I have heard the following line dozens of times:

-“I just want to get my movie on Netflix/iTunes/Amazon/Cable VOD.
-I don’t care if my my moive makes money.
+“I just want to get my movie on Netflix or iTunes or Amazon or Cable VOD.
+I don’t care if my my movie makes money.
 I just want people to see it.”